Do you want to find the single most potent solution to triggering new growth of facial hair on areas you never thought even had follicles before?

-The actual active ingredient of the “hair-loss drug” doesn’t care whether you apply it to your scalp, chest, arms, facial hair or even eyebrows (yes, some people make their eyebrows more bushier with minox).
+The actual active ingredient of the “hair-loss drug” doesn’t care whether you apply it to your scalp, chest, arms, facial hair or even eyebrows (yes, some people make their eyebrows bushier with Rogaine).

-Minoxidil will, regardless of where you put it, slowly stimulate growth of new hair on any area of the skin where there are hair follicles…
+This drug will, regardless of where you put it, slowly stimulate the growth of new hair on any area of the skin where there are hair follicles.

-…And we do have hair follicles all-around our face, for some men they are just not active and don’t produce that thick terminal hair, minoxidil – by causing significantly higher amounts of hormones and nutrients to be delivered to the follicles – stimulates these previously non-existent hair deposits to become alive again and in the process, helps to activate some dormant androgen receptors.
+Minoxidil – by causing significantly higher amounts of hormones and nutrients to be delivered to the follicles – stimulates these previously non-existent hair deposits to become alive again and in the process, helps to activate some dormant androgen receptors.

-I have looked around on several forums and websites for people who have used minoxidil, and in nearly all cases, people report that minoxidil after use of 1-6 months has resulted in significant growth of new facial hair, as well as thickening of the existing hairs.
+I have looked around on several forums and websites, and in nearly all cases, people report that minoxidil after use of 1-6 months has resulted in significant growth of new facial hair, as well as thickening of the existing hairs.

 What Brand of Minoxidil to Use and How?